Tourism and Entrepreneurship (BRL370)

 • Will be able to analyze the styles of the products being developed to accommodate the requirements of the demand for tourism experiences.

-• Will be able to apply his/her knowledge in the tourism industry to identify the possibilities for adventure tourism activities in different areas.
+• Will be able to apply his/her knowledge in the tourism industry to identify the possibilities for tourism activities in different areas.

 General competence